Do Solar Panels Explode?

 In December 2019, reports surfaced of a company selling and promising German isolators, but instead installing a cheap Chinese brand, which was under a product recall.

-A user left a review stating that an isolator had blow up in her husband’s face while he was being talked through a shutdown process.
+A user left a review stating that an isolator had blown up in her husband’s face while he was being talked through a shutdown process.

 Proven Energy Solutions are proudly local and care about our customer’s safety both now and over the life of your solar products.
 We also offer testing and reviews of your current panels, checking for any major issues that could put your current system at risk and requiring repairs or upgrades.